deepak0731/CI-CD_on_AWS/README.md

 - create and select a service role for codebuild service
 - now for buildspec you can create buildspec file or select mine file ( buildspec.yml ) as well
 - create build project by select build
+- your build is created
+- save this in by choose edit/Artifacts
+- select S3/create bucket
+- fill info and update Artifact.
 -